 For the purpose of this procedure 'working days' will normally refer to the 195 school days.
-At the school's discretion, working days may include school closure periods where an Employee works outside of term time.
+At the school's discretion, working days may include school closure periods where an Employee works outside of term time, working days may additionally include School closure periods.
 Appropriate timescales will be discussed with the Employee.